SciML/FiniteVolumeMethod.jl/docs/src/tutorials/laplaces_equation_with_internal_dirichlet_conditions.md

 This is done using `InternalConditions`.
 First, we need to find all the vertices that lie on the line $\{x = 1/2, 0 \leq y \leq 2/5\}$.
-We could compute these manually, but let's find them programatically instead for the sake of demonstration.
+We could compute these manually, but let's find them programmatically instead for the sake of demonstration.

 ````julia